 Since New Haven Reads was founded in 2001, we have supported more than 7,000 students and distributed over 2.5 million books back into the community, thanks to the help of over 6,000 volunteers.

-Today, the one-on-one tutoring program serves over 500 children every week at four New Haven locations, our Book Bank distributes approximately 120,000 free books annually, and our Pre-K/Kindergarten program serves 55 children every week.
-With our dedicated, professional staff and the commitment of over 400 volunteers, our free literacy programs support families in need and create skilled and confident readers.
+Every week, our one-on-one tutoring and Pre-K/Kindergarten programs respectively serve over 350 children at three New Haven locations.
+Our Book Bank also distributes approximately 75,000 free books annually.
+With our dedicated, professional staff and the commitment of over 330 volunteers, our free literacy programs support families in need and create skilled and confident readers.

 New Haven Reads transforms the lives of children, their families, and the communities they live in due to the incredible power of literacy.

-Last year, 91% of our students said that New Haven Reads makes them a better reader.
+Last year, 91% of our students said that New Haven Reads makes them better readers.
 Meet some of our students here.

 CORE TestTo ensure the efficacy of our programs and track student progress, we test some of our students with the Consortium on Reading Excellence (CORE) Test twice a year.
 2020-2021 CORE Test Highlights